Skip to main content

 Blue Ridge Parkway

-The Blue Ridge Parkway is one of America’s most scenic road trips—a slow-paced drive through the connecting Great Smoky Mountains National Park in the south to Shenandoah National Park in the north.
-Along the way, find stunning long-range vistas and close-up views of the parkway’s namesake: the rugged Blue Ridge Mountains.
+The Blue Ridge Parkway is one of America’s most scenic road trips—a slow-paced drive through Great Smoky Mountains National Park in the south, connecting all the way to Shenandoah National Park in the north.
+Along the 469 winding miles (754 kilometers), you’ll find long-range vistas, waterfalls, picnic spots, and close-up views of the parkway’s namesake: the rugged Blue Ridge Mountains.

 The Blue Ridge Parkway offers a peaceful escape from hectic urban life.
 Head out on an independent road trip, or take a day trip from Asheville, North Carolina, during which you can hike through the Appalachian wilderness and visit scenic waterfalls.